aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/datamatrix-barcode-reading/datamatrix-versions/_index.md

 ## Conclusion

 Aspose.BarCode for .NET simplifies the process of generating DataMatrix barcodes in your .NET applications.
-With this step-by-step guide, you can create barcodes with different versions and ECC types, offering flexibility and customization to meet your specific needs.
+With this step‑by‑step guide, you can create barcodes with different versions and ECC types, offering flexibility and customization to meet your specific needs.

 If you have any questions or need assistance, don't hesitate to visit the [Aspose.BarCode for .NET documentation](https://reference.aspose.com/barcode/net/) or check out the [Aspose.BarCode forum](https://forum.aspose.com/c/barcode/13) for support.